 An encumbrance is a restriction on the use of funds.
 It is used in public accounting to make sure that there are sufficient funds to meet certain obligations.
 Governments use encumbrances to avoid overspending on their finances.
 An encumbrance certificate is also used in real estate when there is a claim against a property.
-For example, it is used when there is a tax lien on the property, making it difficult to transfer it to the owner.
-The encumbrance restricts the policies that the property needs to abide by such as zoning laws or certain types of construction on the land.
+For example, it is used when there is a tax lien on the property, making it difficult to transfer the property to a new owner.
+The encumbrance restricts the policies that the property needs to abide by, such as zoning laws or certain types of construction on the land.

 What is an Encumbrance Certificate (EC)?

 An encumbrance certificate (EC) is mostly used in the real estate industry and provides confirmation that a property is not subject to any monetary or legal obligation such as an unpaid loan or other liabilities.
 The EC is an important document for the homeowner as it is proof of legal ownership of the property and also allows the owner to take out loans from banks against the property.

 The encumbrance certificate is secured from the local registrar’s office and usually contains all the transactions relevant to a specific period of time.
 Moreover, the certificate only provides information on documents that are registered with the registrar’s office.
 Hence, documents such as short-term lease deeds or testamentary documents will not be included in the transactions on the EC as the documents are not registered under the law.

 How to Obtain an Encumbrance Certificate?